Modern British Values

 Individual Liberty:

 Pupils are encouraged to be independent learners, constantly making choices, within a safe and supportive environment.
-Developing their self- esteem and self-confidence is very important.
+Developing their self-esteem and self-confidence is very important.
 Pupils are encouraged to understand their personal freedoms and are taught how to use these rights.
 They are taught consideration for others through our Religious Education curriculum and enriching curriculum.
-E-safety lessons enable the children to make choices in a safe manner.
-School council regularly meet with our local police officer and councillor.
-For example, they identified safe and unsafe areas in our local area, and suggested ways of making it safer.
+E-safety lessons enable the children to make choices in a safe manner, and they are taught how to live Healthily and Safely.

 Running alongside individual liberty, we aim to develop children’s sense of social conscience and community.
 All of our staff and children are actively involved in supporting our fundraising campaigns.
 Fundraising for variety of established charities, but also responding to events home and abroad:

-Children in need, Comic relief, Pakistan earthquake appeal, Tsunami appeal, food banks, Genes for Genes, Red Nose day, Macmillan afternoon tea, Remembrance Sunday, Easter bonnet parade selling poppies, and many more others.
+Children in need, Comic relief, Morocco earthquake appeal, Tsunami appeal, food banks, Genes for Genes, Red Nose day, Remembrance Sunday, Easter bonnet parade and many more.
 We always make the purpose of the fundraising clear.

 Mutual Respect: